Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts/guide.en-gb.md

 ---
-title: "Public VCF as-a-Service - The fundamentals ofPublic VCF as-a-Service"
+title: "Public VCF as-a-Service - The fundamentals of Public VCF as-a-Service"
 excerpt: "Discover the basic concepts of Public VCF as-a-Service"
 updated: 2024-12-19
 ---